Top 10 enterprise software asset management solutions

 Pros

-• Unified ecosystem: ITSM, ITOM, and SAM all live in one platform if you’re already a ServiceNow shop.
+• Unified ecosystem: ITSM, ITOM, and SAM live in one platform if you’re already a ServiceNow shop.

 • Familiar interface: Teams already on ServiceNow pick it up quickly.